Stabilization indices of potentially Mumford curves: Preliminaries

 Let us now generalize the construction of the model $\mc{D}$.
-Let $\mc{X}'$ be a semi-stable model of $X$, and consider the formal affinoid covering $\mf{V}=\{V_i\}_{i\in I}$ on $X^{\mathrm{an}}$ containing all the affinoid domains whose canonical reduction $\widetilde{V_i}$ is a connected Zariski open subset of the special fiber $\mc{X}'_k$ of $\mc{X}'$.
+Let $\mc{X}'$ be a semi-stable model of $X$, and consider the formal affinoid covering $\mf{V}=\{V_i\}_{i\in I}$ on $X^{\mathrm{an}}$ containing all the affinoid domains of the form $V_i:=\red_{\mc{X}'}^{-1}(\widetilde{V_i})$ for $\widetilde{V_i}$ running over all connected Zariski-open subsets of $\mc{X}'_k$.
 Then, we can build a formal affinoid covering of $\mf{D}$ as follows.
 If $V_i \in \mf{V}$ is a contractible affinoid domain, then $p^{-1}(V_i)$ is a disjoint union $\coprod_{j\in J_i} U_{ij}$ of affinoid domains of $\mf{D}$ such that $U_{ij} \cong V_j$ for every $j\in J_i$.
 If $V_i$ is not contractible, then it follows from the semi-stability of $\mc{X}'$ that it can be decomposed as a union of contractible affinoids and affinoids that retract on a loop.
 We can then suppose without loss of generality that the affinoid $V_i$ admits a continuous retraction on a loop or, in other words, that its canonical reduction is an irreducible affine curve with a unique nodal singularity.
 In this case, the space $p^{-1}(V_i)$ is connected, but not affinoid.
 However, $p^{-1}(V_i)$ is a union $\bigcup_{j\in J_i} U_{ij}$ of affinoids satisfying the following properties:

 \begin{itemize} \item The projection $p(U_{ij})$ is equal to $V_i$; \item The boundary of $U_{ij}$ in $\mf{D}$ consists of two distinct points. \end{itemize}

 The collection $\{U_{ij}\}_{i\in I, j \in J_i}$ is a formal affinoid covering of $\mf{D}$, and then gives rise via Bosch--L\"{u}tkebohmert's theory to a formal model of $\mf{D}$, that we denote by $\mc{D}'$.
 Thanks to Remark \ref{Rinfinitemodels}, one can associate a set of type 2 points $\mc{Q}_\mc{D'} \subset \mf{D}$ with the formal model $\mc{D}'$.
 If we denote by $\mc{Q}_\mc{X'}$ the set of type 2 points of $X^{\mathrm{an}}$ associated with $\mc{X}'$, then we have that $p^{-1}(\mc{Q}_\mc{X'}) = \mc{Q}_\mc{D'}$.
 This follows from the definition once we remark that $\mc{Q}_\mc{X'}$ (respectively $\mc{Q}_\mc{D'}$) consists precisely of the boundary points of the affinoid domains in the covering defining the formal model $\mc{X'}$ (respectively $\mc{D'}$).